-Training Program Director: Henry Royal, M.D.
+Training Program Director: Delphine Chen, M.D.

 The Division of Nuclear Medicine has an active nuclear medicine training program approved by the Accreditation Council for Graduate Medical Education (ACGME).
 Three to five trainees per year are accepted for a one-, two-, or three-year program depending on prior experience of the trainee.
 The training is aimed to prepare the residents for certification in Nuclear Medicine by the American Board of Nuclear Medicine (ABNM).
 A diagnostic radiologist (who is American Board of Radiology certified or board eligible) will be able to sit for the ABNM examination after completion of one year of nuclear medicine training.
 Individuals who have completed training in another specialty or who have completed radiology or nuclear medicine training in another country typically will be eligible for ABNM examination after two years of nuclear medicine training.
 Those without prior radiology experience will spend three years following a clinical internship completed before beginning nuclear medicine training.